Flank/flank-dashboard/metrics/web/docs/features/in_progress_builds/01_in_progress_builds_introduction.md

 ## Design
 > Explain and diagram the technical design.

-The In-Progress builds introduction requires changes to the both `core` and `web` components.
+The In-Progress builds introduction requires changes to both `core` and `web` components.
 The following subsections discover these changes.
-First, let's take a look at the what the `in-progress build` means in terms of the application.
+First, let's take a look at what the `in-progress build` means in terms of the application.
 As this definition affects both Metrics Web Application and CI Integration tool, it is presented within the `core` component.

 ### Core